flamapy/flamapy_docs/getting-started.md

 {:toc}

 ## Overview
-{% include flamapy.html %} is provides an ecosystem to build up automated analysis tools [AAFM](https://doi.org/10.1145/3336294.3342373).
+{% include flamapy.html %} provides an ecosystem to build up automated analysis tools [AAFM](https://doi.org/10.1145/3336294.3342373).
 While the framework support any kind of variability model, it provides easy use and extensibility in the case of feature models.

 ## <i class="fa-solid fa-laptop"></i> Installation
 To analyze feature models, you can rely on the `flamapy` distribution. **It requires Python >= 3.9**.